 |Performance||1 mth %||3 mths %||1 yr % p.a.||3 yrs % p.a.||4 yrs % p.a.||5 yrs % p.a.||Since inception % p.a. *|

-The gearing level of the Fund as at end of January was 43.0%.
+The gearing level of the Fund as at end of the month was 42.1%.

 PERFORMANCE DISCLAIMER: Please note that the figures above represent past performance, and past performance is not a reliable indicator of future performance.
 Returns are volatile and may fluctuate quickly and significantly.
 Because the investment exposure of the Fund is geared, both the gains and losses made by the Fund are magnified, relative to an ungeared portfolio.
 Neither Maple-Brown Abbott Limited nor any other person makes any representation nor gives any guarantee as to the future performance or success of, the rate of income or capital return from, recovery of money invested in, or income tax or other taxation consequences of, any investment in the trusts shown on this website.

 ** Performance figures are calculated using withdrawal values and assume that income is reinvested.
 Annual management fees and expenses have been taken into account, however no allowance has been made for entry fees, tax or any rebates that may be given.